lintool/twitter-tools/README.md

 **Note:** Please be considerate when downloading the corpus.
 Using a couple of machines is fine.
 Writing a Hadoop MapReduce job to download the corpus from 500 EC2 instances _is not_.
 Use common sense.

 Despite best efforts handling timeouts and retrying, the crawler may not successfully download all statuses in one go.
-To address this issue, there is a "repair" program that will fetch statuses that went missing the first time around.
-Here's a sample invocation:

-    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.VerifyHtmlStatusBlockCrawl \
-       -data 20110123/20110123-000.dat -statuses_input html/20110123-000.html.seq \
-       -statuses_repaired html/20110123-000.repaired.html.seq \
-       -output_success log.success -output_failure log.failure

-Use the `-data` option to specify the status block (`.dat` file) to read.
-Use the `-statuses_input` to specify the output of the crawler; `-statuses_repaired` specifies where to put the repaired crawl.
-Options `-output_success` and `-output_failure` specify log files to hold tweet ids that were successfully and unsuccessfully fetched the first time around, respectively.

-The current screen scraper, `com.twitter.corpus.data.HtmlStatusExtractor` is very primitive and pulls out only a few important fields.
-There are also known issues with retweets, which are indicated via HTTP redirects to the original tweet.
-Thus, the naive extraction approach pulls out the timestamp of the original tweet, not the retweet.
-The timestamp of the retweet can be reconstructed by consulting the timestamp of the tweet with the closest tweet id.
-Undoubtedly, there are other issues.
-Contributions welcome.
+If you absolutely need all available tweets, you should rerun the crawler one or more times with just the missing tweet ids.
+I've found that this process has diminishing returns after one or two iterations.

 Fetching a status block via the Twitter API (JSON output)